“This post may contain affiliate links. Please read my disclosure for more info.

 If you’re starting to invest with little money to spare, then real estate may seem out of the question.
 But crowd funded platforms like Fundrise can put it within reach – without the headaches of being a landlord.

-Fundrise does have a minimum investment of $500, but even if you don’t have lot of money to spare, an app like Digit can help you to accumulate that within a month or two.
+Fundrise does have a minimum investment of $500, but even if you don’t have lot of money to spare, an app like Digit can help you to easily accumulate that within a few months.

 Fundrise will pool your money with other investors in order to make it affordable to everyone.
 Whatever profits are earned would be split among the investors.